 RELI 3350: Religion and Globalization in India

-This two-week study abroad course familiarizes students with India's diverse religions and their religious practices and institutions. it also explores the impact globalization has had on the general state and role of religion in South Asia.
-Students will travel to different religious and cultural sites within local villages as well as global cities in the regions of North India, including Delhi, Himachel, Pradesh, Punjab, and Rajasthan.
+This three-week study abroad course familiarizes students with India's diverse religions and their religious practices and institutions.
+It also explores the impact globalization has had on the general state and role of religion in South Asia.
 Open to UW students at any level, UW faculty and staff, and the general public.
 Prerequisite: RELI 1000 or 2050, or consent of the instructor.

-Estimated Cost: $3,700, includes airfare, accommodations and meals, National Park fees and local transportation.
+Estimated Cost: $5000 (Includes airfare, accommodations and meals, National Park fees and local transportation)

 Contact: Antoinette DeNapoli, Ph.D. (email@example.com)

 RELI 4500-03 Excavation Field Experience in Galilee